SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 - *"The approach to this Kurtz grubbing for ivory in the wretched bush was beset by as many dangers as though he had been an enchanted princess sleeping in a fabulous castle."* (52)
 - *"The thing was to know what [Kurts himself] belonged to, how many powers of darkness claimed him for their own. … He had taken a high seat amoungst the devils of the sand — I mean literally.
 You can't understand"* (60)
 - *"[Kurtz] began [his work] with the argument that we whites, from the point of development we had arrived at, 'must necessarily appear to them [savages] in the nature of supernatural beings — we approach them with the might as of a deity' … From that point he soared and took me wit him … it made me tingle with enthusiasm.
 This was the unbounded power of eloquence — of words — of burning nobel words.'"* (61)
-- *"[Kurtz] had the power to charm or frighten rudimentary souls into an aggravated witch-dance in his honour; he could also fill the small souls of the pilgrims with bitter misgivings."
+- *"[Kurtz] had the power to charm or frighten rudimentary souls into an aggravated witch-dance in his honor; he could also fill the small souls of the pilgrims with bitter misgivings.*" (62)
+-

 ## Claim Synthesis